 Caught in the grip of the antiapartheid arms embargo, South Africa began local production of an autoloader pistol for police use in the 1980s.
 The Vektor Company built a copy of the Beretta 92 known as the Z-88.
-Though it was successful, the designers at Vektor went back to the drawing board to try to improve on the basic Beretta designers.
+Though it was successful, the designers at Vektor went back to the drawing board to try to improve on the basic Beretta designers and the successful of the drawing board to try to improve on the basic Beretta designers.